antonpeetso/Stadus_Scoreboard/README.md

 # Stadus_Scoreboard
 A lot of people were really interested in our Scoreboard and since I thought about shutting down my community.
-I want to give back something to the FiveM Community!
+I want to give back something to the FiveM community!

-INSTRUCTIONS:
+### Installation

-1. Replace your scoreboard by going into [system] and simply replace "scoreboard" with our.
+1. Replace your scoreboard by going into [system] and simply replace the content of `scoreboard` with this script.
+This is important!
+You cannot add this as an seperate resource as the script will break, as the script will end up [looking like this](https://i.imgur.com/4KzuLyf.jpg)
-2. Put scoreboard after es_extended in server.cfg
+2. Put `scoreboard` somewhere after `es_extended` in your server configuration file
-3. Profit?!?!?!?

-How to make a Custom logo?
+### How do I customize the logo?
 Go in to scoreboard/html and replace newlogo.png with your own.

-Credits:
+### Credits
 Thanks to the FiveM-team for the initial version of the scoreboard.
 I would really appreciate if you would leave the watermark "made by Stadus".

-NOTE!!!
+### Notes
 I won't help with any support whatsoever.